swcarpentry/DEPRECATED-bc/novice/hg/03-conflict.md

 ~~~
 {:class="out"}

-Mercurial will now open a merge tool.
-On Windows this defaults to
-kdiff3 and will look like this:
+It may take a few seconds for Mercurial to pass the necessary information
+to `kdiff3`, but soon you should see a window that looks like this:

 <img src="img/hg-kdiff3-conflict-windows.png" alt="Kdiff3 on Windows" />

-On Mac OS X...

 The pane labelled `base` refers to how this file looked like at
 revision `4`, where our conflicting revisions `5` and `6` are based
 on.
 Since we were standing on `5` when we started the merge, that is
 the pane labelled `local`.
 We're attempting to merge this with
-revision `6`, which is labelled `other`.
-The merge tool, kdiff3 (...
+revision `6`, which is labelled `other`. kdiff3
-or on Mac OS X ...) has buttons for moving from one conflict to
+has buttons for moving from one conflict to
 another.
 In this case, there is only one conflict.
 At each conflict we
 can select either the `local` or the `other` change or to write
 something completely different in the result at the bottom.

-It is now up to us to edit this file to remove these markers and
+It is now up to us to edit this file to
 reconcile the changes.
 We can do anything we want: keep the change in
 this branch, keep the change made in the other, write something new to
 replace both, or get rid of the change entirely.
 Let's resolve the